Heat-Resistant Materials in Industry

 2.4 Materials in Firefighter Suits

-Firefighter suits incorporate a combination of materials to provide comprehensive protection.
-These materials include:
+Firefighter suits incorporate a combination of heat proof cloth materials to provide comprehensive protection.
+Heat proof cloth material:

 2.5 Treating Fibers for Fire Resistance